The chances are that you have a Facebook account and there is more than a fair chance that some of your students do too.

 One teacher posted a picture of herself in a bikini on holiday which was picked up and ended up being shared around the school much to her embarrassment.
 A head teacher was also dismissed from her job after she posted very suggestive and compromising pictures on her profile and these were spotted by her students.

-The general consensus amongst governing bodies is that even innocent relations on Facebook can breed over-familiarity between teachers and students and this can lead to a breakdown of
+The general consensus amongst governing bodies is that even innocent relations on Facebook can breed over-familiarity between teachers and students and this can lead to a breakdown of discipline in the classroom and a loss of respect for the teacher by their students.

 Too Much Work from Facebook